Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Main results

-\begin{flushleft} {\bf Acknowledgements. }The author thanks Tom Kurtz, Pierre Del Moral, Timo Seppalainen and John Yin for enlightening discussions {(to be updated)}.
-This research is partially supported by the NSF grant DMS--1149312 (CAREER) to Sebastien Roch. \end{flushleft}
+\begin{flushleft} {\bf Acknowledgements. }The author thanks Rick Durrett, Tom Kurtz, Carl Mueller, Edwin Perkins, Pierre Del Moral and John Yin for enlightening discussions.
+He thanks the referees for their helpful comments that improve the presentation and the accuracy of the results.
+This research is partially supported by the NSF grants DMS--1804492 and DMS--1149312 and ONR grant N00014-20-1-2411. \end{flushleft}

 {\bf Proofs. }The rest of the paper is devoted to the proofs of Theorems \ref{T} and \ref{prop:SDE}.
 We start with some uniform heat kernel estimates of independent interest.

 \clearp